freddiehaddad/fast-track-to-rust/src/index.md

     represents the sound of leaves rustling as the program searches through data.

-[^2]: GNU is an collection of free software commonly used as an operating system.
+[^2]: GNU is a collection of free software commonly used as an operating system.
     The family of operating systems, known as Linux, are built from them.

 [^3]: Grep searches one or more input files for lines containing a match to a